VIL

 Intello City

-Due to the continuous rise of e-commerce and growing urbanisation, demand for efficient urban logistics is higher than ever (more home deliveries, more delivery locations, more returns, shorter delivery periods, etc.).
-How can the Internet of Things also help make logistics more efficient in the city?
+Due to the continuous rise of e-commerce and growing urbanization, demand for efficient urban logistics is higher than ever (more home deliveries, more delivery locations, more returns, shorter delivery periods, etc.).
+How can the Internet of Things also aid in making logistics more efficient within the city?

 status: Closed | theme: Last mile | type: Regional